ivan-krukov/taming-strong-selection/readme.md

 ## Computing transition matrices

+An example of a full computation of a transition matrix is provided in script `src/compute_Q_from_scratch.sh`.

 ### Computing the rectangular T matrices

 To compute the transition matrices discussed in the article, we first compute the $(n_o+1)\times(n_p+1)$ matrices $T$,